dairoquintero/count_words/README.md

 # count_words
-This proyect count the number of occurrences, number of words and characters in the text.<br/>
+This project counts the number of occurrences, number of words, and characters in the text.<br/>

-This program is develop an java, and using IDE Intellij Idea community if you want to export this project easily<br/>
+This program is developed in java, and using IDE Intellij Idea community if you want to export this project easily<br/>
 The source code is the folder /src/main.java The program read a file .txt located in(src\data.txt).<br/>
 If you want to change the text file location you can modify the folder path.<br/>